Psalms 1:1 King James Version

 Simply this; the man under consideration is happy as long as he avoids companionship with certain individuals.
 When a man deviates from that path he begins rather slowly by walking with the wicked and listening to what they say.
 That is the beginning of turning from the Lord.

 Next the man stands still and listens intently to what the unbeliever is saying.
-While this happens he is beginning to doubt God and his faith in God, and the longer he stands and listens the more he doubts until he finally takes the third step in backsliding.
+While this happens he is beginning to doubt God and his faith in God, and the longer he stands and listens the more he doubts until he finally takes the third step in backsliding or turning from God.

 The Bible says that bad company corrupts good manners.
 There is much more to that verse than the simple phrase above.
 Bad company leads men from Christ to perdition.